willjw3/blogsite/articles/stat110-ch1-poker-hand-probabilities.md

 Then, considering the other three cards, none of which can be the same rank as the pair (otherwise, our hand would not be only a pair), we have 12 ranks to choose the other 3 cards from $\binom{12}{3}$.
 And, for each card, we consider the number of ways to choose its suit: $\binom{4}{1}$

-Finally, we get the probability by dividing the number of ways to get a pair by the total number of ways to get a five-card hand from the deck, $\binom{52}{5}$ (as mentioned above).
+Finally, we get the probability by dividing the number of ways to get a pair by the total number of ways to get a five-card hand from the deck, $\binom{52}{5}$.

 So, the probability of holding a pair if dealt a 5-card hand is